 - MEAT PENS are to consist of a pen of 3 rabbits of the same breed.
 Meat Pens must follow ARBA Guidelines - SINGLE FRYER is to consist of a single rabbit.
 Single Fryer must follow ARBA Guidelines.
-The rabbit may be entered in the meat pen or as a single fryer.
+The rabbit may be entered in the meat • pen or as a single fryer.
 Rabbits entered in meat pen and fryer may not be entered in breed class. - ROASTERS must follow ARBA Guidelines.
-Rabbits entered in roaster and stewers MAY be entered in breed class. - STEWERS are mature meat rabbits, must follow ARBA Guidelines.
-Rabbits entered in roaster and stewers MAY be entered in - PROGENY class entry will consist of a purebred senior buck or senior doe and a junior/intermediate buck or junior/intermediate doe that is an offspring of the senior animal.
+Rabbits entered in roaster and stewers MAY be entered in breed class. . - STEWERS are mature meat rabbits, must follow ARBA Guidelines.
+Rabbits entered in roaster and stewers MAY be entered in breed class. - PROGENY class entry will consist of a purebred senior buck or senior doe and a junior/intermediate buck or junior/intermediate ٠ doe that is an offspring of the senior animal.
 The object of the class is to show the member's improvement in the quality of their project.
 The senior animal must be shown in its appropriate breed class.
 The junior/intermediate animal must be shown in its appropriate breed class.
 The junior/intermediate must show improvement over the senior rabbit.
 Pedigrees for this class must accompany rabbits at check-in.

-PELTING EXHIBITORS should enter under Animal Science Class 110, Tanned Rabbit Pelt Contest.
+GRAND AND RESERVE CHAMPION IN EACH DIVISION......Ribbon PELTING EXHIBITORS should enter under Animal Science Class 110, Tanned Rabbit Pelt Contest.